-The Urban Planning Department has funded scholarships.
+The Urban Planning Program has funded scholarships.
 The Alan Black Scholarship, the UBPL Alumni and Friends Scholarship, and the Jim Mayo Scholarship are typically available each year.
 All of these awards are based upon academic excellence, and the dollar amount varies from year to year.
 At this time, these grants are awarded only to first-year students.
 Students wishing to apply for one of these scholarships should have their applications completed by February 15th.

 UNIVERSITY OF KANSAS GRADUATE SCHOOL FELLOWSHIPS

 The KU Graduate School awards a limited number of fellowships for which the Urban Planning Program may nominate candidates.
 The Program makes these nominations based on undergraduate GPAs and overall academic performance.
 Nominees from Urban Planning compete with those from all graduate programs in the University so they are extremely competitive.
 The application deadline for these fellowships is February 15.

 The John H. Nelson Scholarship provides $5,000 stipends to high quality students.
 The Nelson Scholarships can be used to help off-set the costs of ongoing research.
 Students awarded the Nelson Scholarship will demonstrate high academic ability as demonstrated in the nomination packet.
 Preference will be given to nominees that are being recruited to a graduate program.

 The stipend is $5,000 and is generally restricted to students who have completed at least one year of graduate study at the University of Kansas, have been teaching or research assistants for the fall and spring semesters, and plan to enroll full time for Summer Session.

 UNIVERSITY OF KANSAS STUDENT SENATE DIVERSITY GRANTS